 as well, silently.
 We need to listen with our eyes as well as our ears.

-thing I ever heard.
+the stupidest thing I ever heard.
 It wasn't scientific.

 the latest tests on animal intelligence, especially those controversial

 ones involving several primates and a female human named Dr. Patterson,

 have shown that not only are animals as intelligent as human children,

 but they are at times quite psychic, and telepathic.
 All this time they've